Language selection

 The curriculum choices available in the Leadership Learning Path are carefully curated to provide the richest possible learning experience for public servants pursuing individualized and self-directed leadership development.
 An appropriate mix of learning products provides you with comprehensive exposure to priority leadership topics.

 As new learning products are developed by the Canada School of Public Service or licensed from approved third-party learning product vendors, they will be considered for inclusion in the Leadership Learning Path.
 Some learning products will be added, and some may be replaced.
 If you are pursuing the Certificate of Completion of the Leadership Learning Path, you will retain credit for courses already taken and will not be required to complete direct replacements.
+If you are registered for a course that will be removed, the School will give you sufficient advance notice to complete the course, if you choose.

 Your feedback on the Leadership Learning Path also contributes to improving its content and user-friendliness.
 Send us your feedback to transferable@csps-efpc.gc.ca or complete a short MS Forms questionnaire.